kis-balazs/kis-balazs/README.md

 ---

 I work and also find pleasure in generally exploring in several fields, some of them are (this is an unordered list):
-* machine learning, computer vision
+* machine learning, computer vision; more broadly, autonomous systems
-* autonomous systems
-* operating systems
 * performance computing (parallel processing, CUDA)

 ---